Mharis64/Mharis64/README.md

 - 👋 Hi, I’m @Mharis64
-- 👀 I’m interested in ... software designing and website development
+- 👀 I’m interested in ...
+Data Science and software designing
-- 🌱 I’m currently learning... software Engineering in COMSATS UNIVERSITY ISLAMABAD PAKISTAN
+- 🌱 I’m recently graduated in software Engineering at COMSATS UNIVERSITY ISLAMABAD PAKISTAN
 - 💞️ I’m looking to collaborate on...
-Software development and website development
+Data Science and Software developmet
 - 📫 How to reach me ...harismhd64@gmail.com

 <!---